-Teresa Gendron Ms. Gendron has been the Vice President and Chief Financial Officer of Jefferies since September 2014.
-From Director 2011 to 2014, Ms. Gendron was the Vice President and Controller of Gannett Co., Inc., an NYSE listed international media and marketing solutions company, and performed the duties of Chief Accounting Officer.
-Age 52 Previously, Ms. Gendron was Vice President and Controller at NII Holdings, Inc., a mobile communication services company, which she joined as its Finance Director in 1998.
-Ms. Gendron began her career in accounting Director Since 2021 at KPMG LLP in 1991 and is a C.P.A.
-Ms. Gendron received an M.B.A. from Georgetown University, a Global Executive M.B.A. from ESADE Business School of Ramon Llull University in Barcelona, Spain, and a B.S. in Commerce with a concentration in Accounting from the University of Virginia.
-Ms. Gendron was selected to serve Committees: Audit Nominating and ESG on our board of directors due to her financial and business experience.
+Ms. Gendron has been the Chief Financial Officer of Markel Corporation since 2023.
+Previously, Ms. Gendron had been the Vice President and Chief Financial Officer of Jefferies from 2014 to 2023.
+From 2011 to 2014, Ms. Gendron was the Vice President and Controller of Gannett Co., Inc., a NYSE listed international media and marketing solutions company, and performed the duties of Chief Accounting Officer.
+Previously, Ms. Gendron was Vice President and Controller at NII Holdings, Inc., a mobile communication services company, which she joined as its Finance Director in 1998.
+Ms. Gendron was selected to serve on our board of directors due to her financial and business experience.
 Ms. Gendron was initially selected as a director nominee by mutual consent of CCMP and Landcadia.